 Riding Kit — Helmets

 There’s a preponderance of gear a biker can choose to wear on a ride.
 Most importantly though, a rider should always have a good helmet.
 In this category, there’s a wide range of great brands to select from, but for riders wanting to balance quality, affordability and protection, the new Bell Star Series lids stand out among the pack.
-Billed as Bell’s “most advanced” design to date, these new helmets feature not only an enhanced carbon fiber shell, but interior improvements in the form of the airflow, lining and face shield that keep the helmet comfortable at the same time.
+Billed as Bell’s “most advanced” design to date, this new piece of motorcycle gear feature not only an enhanced carbon fiber shell, but interior improvements in the form of the airflow, lining and face shield that keep the helmet comfortable at the same time.

 Bike Essentials — Clutches & Levers